ChristianWSmith/qt6-template/README.md

 - **Branches `main/develop` →** Release builds

 Each PR or push triggers a cross-platform build.
-For Windows, the artifact will be an application installer.
-For Linux, you'll get an AppImage.
+For Windows, the artifact will be an application installer as well as a portable version.
+For Linux, you'll get an AppImage and a tarball.
 For macOS, you'll get a .app folder.

 ## ✨ UI Development